PUBLIC PERFORMANCE 2 - COLLABORATIVE ENSEMBLE - 2021/2

 Indicative content includes:

 Approximately four weeks of intensive rehearsal with the Director/Movement Director and a Musical Director, together with consultation with design, wardrobe, make-up and marketing departments.
 This is followed by a production week that will include a demanding and lengthy technical rehearsal and two dress rehearsals.
-The module will culminate with at least four public performances.
+The module will culminate with performances which may or may not be streamed and which may or may not be performed to a live audience.

 |Assessment type||Unit of assessment||Weighting|